swojtasiak/jsrdbg/README.md

 make a remote connection to the debugger.

-Of curse it's a very young project, so there is always a risk of a nasty bug or something, so do not hesitate to report everything or provide a path if you find something.
+Of curse it's a very young project, so there is always a risk of a nasty bug or something, so do not hesitate to report everything or provide a patch if you find something.

 As was said before, there is also a local debugger available, but its